motherthestate/adnf/README.md

 ## The FetchResult

-The `fetch` function has 3 distinct result types.
+The `fetch` function has 3 result types.
 The `FetchResult<V, E>` type describes all three result types:

 - `Success<V>`: Fetch was successful
 - `ErrResponse<E>`: Fetch returned response but with error status code